f-s-h/lecturesystem/README.md

 the userId is assigned by the backend.
 Returns the newly saved user inclusive its userId.

+#### [POST] /api/v1/user/{userId}/enroll-course/{courseId}

+Enrolls the user with the id 'userId' in to the course with 'courseId' as Id.
+Returns an object of the type CourseEnrolledUser: {"userId": userId, "courseId": courseId}

 #### [PUT] /api/v1/user/{userId}

 Updates the user with 'userId' as Id.